 楽器のその後の人生まで、責任を持ちたい - TC楽器 - TCGAKKI

-There's also the option of a direct buyout for immediate cash.
-However, for those who want to be satisfied with the price, aren't in a hurry, and wish to pass it on to someone who truly understands its value, consignment sales often feel like the better fit.
+However, I find that consignment sales are often a better fit for those who want to be satisfied with the price, aren’t in a rush, and wish to pass their instrument on to someone who truly appreciates its value.

 .